Neppione/kali-i3/README.md

-!!!Note: If you have an AMD graphics card, please
+!!!Note: If you have an AMD graphics card, please commit out the following:

 - Nvidia-driver
-- Nvidia-settings;
+- Nvidia-settings
-comment out.

 You can also uncomment mesa-utils if you don't need it. mesa-utils is a utility for the Mesa 3D graphics library.